 Who might Chichester City draw in the FA Cup second round?
 The numbers are coming down

-And then there were 56.
-Fifty-six potential opponents for Chichester City in round two of the FA Cup.
+And then there were 55.
+Fifty-five potential opponents for Chichester City in round two of the FA Cup.

 Saturday and Sunday's games have seen a number of League One and League Two clubs fall - and quite a few non-league clubs progess.

-With many ties still to be settled, there are more than 50 clubs going into Monday's draw, which will be staged live for the BBC2 cameras from Chi's Oaklands Park clubhouse.
+With many ties still to be settled, there are more than 50 clubs going into Monday's draw, which will be staged live for the BBC2 cameras from Chi's Oaklands Park clubhouse from 7pm.

-Interestingly, one of the clubs to get through - and springing the biggest upset of round one - are Maldon and Tiptree, who play at step four of the non-league pyramid, the same as Chi City.
+Interestingly, one of the clubs to get through - and in doing so, springing the biggest upset of round one - are Maldon and Tiptree, who play at step four of the non-league pyramid, the same as Chi City.

 There are no other clubs from that level left in the Cup - and even Maldon didn't start their run in the very first round, the extra preliminary round, as Chi did.